morganthomas/winning-arguments/winning-arguments.md

 Here's a basic law of rationality, a basic norm of assertion: if you assert a statement, you should (ideally) be able to explain your reasons for believing it, and those reasons should (ideally) be good ones.
 If you assert a statement, and somebody asks you why it's true, and you can't provide any good answer, it's generally an uncomfortable situation where one feels some social pressure to take back the assertion.
 Let's call this the **law of evidence**.

 The law of evidence is *the* basic norm of assertion.
-Most other laws of rationality have to do with what reasons do and do not adequately support an assertion.
+Most other laws of rationality have to do with legislating what reasons do and do not adequately support an assertion.
 In that sense they are elaborations on the law of evidence.

 TODO